What Is the Best Time?

 - Universal Orlando is not just an attraction, but a resort too!

-- Of course, Daytona Beach is perhaps Florida's most famous beach.
-It's where you can drive right on the beach and is known for its great surf.
+- Daytona Beach is perhaps Florida's most famous beach.
+You can drive right on the beach and is known for its great surf.

 - Amelia Island may be one of Florida's best-kept secrets.
-It's got it all—friendly southern hospitality and a wide variety of activities, all within such a small area.
+It's got it all—friendly southern hospitality and a wide variety of activities, all within a small area.
 The island doesn't feel crowded though, remaining one of the most beautiful and natural areas in Florida.

-- If you need to get away for a few hours or a day, these Florida's Day Trips are perfect destinations.
-I've arranged them by location so you can easily choose one that isn't too far away.
+- If you need to get away for a few hours or a day, these Florida's day trips are perfect destinations.

 Cool Tips for Hot Summer Days

-- Through a combination of both traditional and interactive exhibit areas, the World Golf Hall of Fame educates and entertains while paying homage to the game's greatest players and contributors.
-If you love golf, it's worth the visit!
+Through a combination of both traditional and interactive exhibit areas, the World Golf Hall of Fame educates and entertains while paying homage to the game's greatest players and contributors.

 No state can match Florida's variety of water.
-We have lakes, inlets, lagoons, rivers, streams, springs, an ocean and a gulf—all accessible 365 days a year!
+The state has lakes, inlets, lagoons, rivers, streams, springs, an ocean, and a gulf—all accessible 365 days a year!
 It is no wonder that water sports are so popular and a great way to cool off on hot summer days.
-Consider the following: